CalPlug/python-raven/README.md

 2) Meter to SQL then SQL to MQTT - the use of an addon script provides repeating of the local database to and MQTT broker

 3) Meter to MQTT - direct reporting of reported values to an MQTT broker.
-This effort is similar to https://github.com/stormboy/node-raven
+This effort is similar to https://github.com/stormboy/node-raven but in Python versus node.

 Included is a script that reads from a broker and if an updated entry is passed to the broker, these are read, parsed, and inserted in a Mongo DB database (in the recorder directory).